nknorg/ncp-js/README.md

 # ncp-js

-Pure JavaScript implementation of ncp protocol.
+Pure JavaScript implementation of NCP (NKN Control Protocol), a ARQ protocol for NKN network.